Zyro is a speed and affordability-focused website builder. That’s an ideal combo for solopreneurs and small businesses looking to go online.

 - How much do they cost? – All of the Zyro templates are free.

-With over 110 templates to choose from, Zyro offers a pretty solid selection.
-Everything is separated into 9 different subsections – from blogs, to photography and service industry, most of the major niches are covered.
+With over 130 templates to choose from, Zyro offers a pretty solid selection – each theme has responsive designs, for perfect viewing on both a desktop and a mobile version.
+Everything is separated into 9 different subsections – from blogs, to music & entertainment, or service industry, most of the major niches are covered.

-Going through themes, you’ll probably notice one key thing: the themes are rather minimalist, focusing either on large images, or massive headlines to give them any substance.
+Going through templates, you'll probably notice one key thing: the templates are rather minimalist, focusing either on large images, or massive headlines to give them any substance.

 Let's zoom in closer to see how they look like: